 A 31⁄2 mile circular walk that includes sections that capture historical points reflecting the importance of the railways to the area.
-Easy walking on level terrain - boots or
+Easy walking on level terrain - boots or strong footwear recommended.

-- Allow 11⁄2 to 2 hours
+- Allow $1\frac{1}{2}$ to 2 hours

-- P Park in Black Swan car park
+- Park in Black Swan car park

-- No. 100 from Warrington & Manchester stops outside The Black Swan pub on Manchester Road
+- No. 100 from Warrington & Manchester

+- stops outside The Black Swan pub on Manchester Road

-- OS Explorer TM 276
+─ OS Explorer TM 276

-The Black Swan

-Ye Olde Red Lion
+The Black Swan & Ye Olde Red Lion

-The walk starts from the Black Swan pub car park on Manchester Road.
+Village Community Shop and Cafe The Greenery Café, Glazebrook The walk starts from the Black Swan pub car park on Manchester Road.
 As you meander through the quiet country lanes and footpaths, it is hard to imagine that Glazebrook once had one of the busiest railway junctions in the country.
 It used to have two junctions - the West in Glazebrook and the East Junction sited just over the River Glaze in Cadishead, but carrying the name Glazebrook.
-The map and numbered Heritage Boards (HB) over page provide a snapshot of the areas railway history, whilst guiding you gently on a lovely scenic walk.
+The map and numbered Heritage Boards (HB) over the page provide a snapshot of the areas railway history, whilst guiding you gently on a lovely scenic walk.

-- From the car park turn left down Manchester Road and in 140m turn left onto the path crossing stile by metal gate.
-Cross next stile in 30m into field and follow path, keeping hedge and then fence on your right for 90m to junction.
+• From the car park turn left down Manchester Road and in 140m turn left onto the path crossing stile by metal gate.
+Cross next stile in 30m into field and follow path, keeping hedge and then open fields on your right for 90m to junction.
 At junction bear left up the step then continue along edge of field towards the houses, keeping hedge and ditch on your right.
-After 220m emerge onto Dam Lane and turn right passing a detached house on your right (Wayside). - 2 Continue along lane for 700m, passing a shooting range on your right, to the junction with Dam Head Lane at Hollingreave Farm.
+After 220m emerge onto Dam Lane and turn right passing a detached house on your right.

+Continue along lane for 700m, passing a shooting range on your right, to the junction with Dam Head Lane at Hollingreave Barns.
 Keep straight on up